jamen/ws-rate-limit/readme.md

   // Listen for messages normally ws.on('message', data => ...)

-  // Triggered instead of 'message' when requests maxed in time frame. ws.on('limited', data => ...)
+  // Triggered instead of 'message' when requests maxed in time frame ws.on('limited', data => ...)
 })
 ```

-This can also be used with [`uws`](https://npmjs.com/uws) because they are compatible.
+Can be used with [`uws`](https://npmjs.com/uws)

 ## Installation